Poetic elder portrait by Oded Wagenstein

 Caption

-Smadar Halperin sits in the beloved car of her father, Moshe Etzion, who took his own life age 88.
-Kfar Monash, Israel.
+Smadar Halperin sits in the beloved car of her father, Moshe Etzion, who took his own life at the age of 88.

 Caption